khakhalin/notes/keywords/logreg.md

 #classification #regression

-Intuition: we want something like linear regression (as simple as it gets), but for classification.
-So we want a function of Xθ.
-But what function?
+Intuition: we want something like linear regression (aka as simple as it gets), but for classification, returning some sort of probabilities.
+So we want some function of Xθ.
+But what function would it be?

 * We could just do Xθ (pure [[linear_separation]]).
-The problem is that we want outputs to be probabilities of point x belonging to a class, and probabilities are within 0 and 1.
+But they won't naturally behave as probabilities (won't fit between within 0 and 1).
 And then there's also a problem of class masking.
 We want something nonlinear: f(p) = Xθ
-* What nonlinearity?
-One of the most logical choices is to use ln(p), as then a point 2 times further from the decision line would have p² probability of belonging to a class But ln(p) is also not bound.
+* What nonlinearity to use?
+One of the most logical choices is to use ln(p), as then a point 2 times further from the decision line would have p² probability of belonging to a class.
+But ln(p) is also not bound.
 * So let's use the "next simplest formula", **logit**: logit(p) $=\ln \frac{p}{1-p}=Xθ$.
-It behaves close to ln(p) for small p; almost linearly around p=0.5, and symmetrically for p close to 1.
+It behaves similar to ln(p) for small p; almost linearly around p=0.5, and symmetrically around this point.
 Logistic regression for two classes assumes that **log-odds are linear in the space of X**

 The inverse of logit is a **Logistic function**: $\displaystyle \sigma(x) = \frac{1}{1+e^{-x}} = \frac{e^x}{1+e^x}$.
 As logit is linear, we have: $p/(1-p)=\exp(Xθ)$, leading to $p = σ(Xθ)$, if you solve for p.
 This shape is nice and doesn't suffer from class masking.